 The significance of any specific risk to an investment in the Fund will vary over time, depending on the composition of the Fund's portfolio, market conditions, and other factors.
-You should read all of the risk information presented below carefully, because any one or more of these risks may result in losses to the Fund
+You should read all of the risk information presented below carefully, because any one or more of these risks may result in losses to the Fund.

 Derivatives Risk: Derivative instruments (such as those in which the Fund may invest, including futures and forward contracts) are subject to changes in the value of the underlying assets or indices on which such instruments are based.
 There is no guarantee that the use of derivatives will be effective or that suitable transactions will be available.
 Even a small investment in derivatives may give rise to leverage risk and can have a significant impact on the Fund's exposure to securities markets values, interest rates or currency exchange rates.
 It is possible that the Fund's liquid assets may be insufficient to support its obligations under its derivatives positions.
 The use of derivatives for other than hedging purposes may be considered a speculative activity, and involves greater risks than are involved in hedging.
-The use of derivatives may cause the Fund to incur losses greater than those that would have occurred had derivatives not been used.
-The Fund's use of derivatives, such as futures, forward contracts, and other foreign currency transactions and commodity-linked derivatives involves other risks, such as the credit risk relating to the other party to a derivative contract (which is greater for forward contracts and other OTC derivatives), the risk of difficulties in pricing and valuation, the risk that changes in the value of a derivative may not correlate as expected with changes in the value of relevant assets, rates or indices, liquidity risk, allocation risk and the risk of losing more than the initial margin (if any) required to initiate derivatives positions.
-There is also the risk that the Fund may be unable to terminate or sell a derivatives position at an advantageous time or price.
-The Fund's derivative counterparties may experience financial difficulties or otherwise be unwilling or unable to honor their obligations, possibly resulting in losses to the Fund.
-There is a risk that the Adviser's use of derivatives, such as futures and forward contracts, to manage the Fund's volatility may
+The use of derivatives may cause the Fund to incur losses greater than those that would have occurred had derivatives involves other risks, such as the credit risk relating to the other party to a derivative contract (which is greater for forward contracts and other OTC derivatives), the risk of difficulties in pricing and valuation, the risk that changes in the value of a derivative may not correlate as expected with changes in the value of relevant assets, rates or indices, liquidity risk, allocation risk and the risk of losing more than the initial margin (if any) required to initiate derivatives counterparties may experience financial difficulties or otherwise be unwilling or unable to honor their obligations, possibly resulting in losses to the Fund's use of derivatives, such as futures and forward contracts, to manage the Fund's volatility may be ineffective or may exacerbate losses, for example, if the derivative or the underlying assets decrease in value over time.